History of Deity/God

 When combined, our perception of 'the unknowable' as a singularity (as dictated by language) and as a plurality (as dictated by our temporal limitation) results in our perception of the 'unknowable' as a totality manifesting the qualities of both succession and simultaneity.

-It is this variation in our perception of the quantity of the 'unknowable,' (or its potential) that is perceived in the same identical way by everyone, thereby establishing the universal principle that is promoted by this proof.
+It is this variation in our perception of the quantity of the 'unknowable,' (or its potential) that is perceived in the same identical way by every temporal being, thereby establishing the universal principle that is promoted by this proof.

 Back to Top